Self-Esteem and Media Influences

-Teens are barraged with a constant stream of media and peer pressures related to body image.
-The media tells them their value is based on their outward appearance.
+More than ever, teens today are saturated with a constant stream of media and societal pressures related to body image.
+The media and social media have created a world that makes teens believe their self-worth is solely based on their outward appearance.
+How does media affect body image negatively?
 Society tells them that they must be thinner or more muscular to be loved, accepted and successful in life.
-We tell them that beauty is more than skin deep.
-Book a speaker for your student assembly to empower your students to look beyond the media’s view of beauty and not fall into the traps of eating disorders and negative body image.
+As parents and educators, it is vital to instill in our kids that beauty is more than skin deep; educating them to look beyond the media’s view of beauty and not fall into the traps of eating disorders and unhealthy body image.

-Studies prove that media can have a negative impact on self image.
-TV, movies, magazines and the internet all bombard teens with images and pressures about what their bodies should look like.
-The problem is, their version isn’t realistic.
-These images are air-brushed versions of models who weigh 23% less than the average woman.
+Social media influencers, celebrities, TV, movies, magazines and the internet all bombard teens with images and pressures about what their bodies should look like.
+The problem is these versions of “beauty” are not obtainable because they aren’t realistic.
+The majority of images are air-brushed versions of models who weigh 23 percent less than the average woman.
 Nevertheless, millions of teens believe the lies and resort to unhealthy measures to try to fit themselves into that impossible mold.

 Those with anorexia suffer from a perception disorder called body dysmorphia.
 When they look at themselves, they think they look overweight.
 They severely restrict the amount of food they allow themselves to eat and often exercise excessively.
 This pattern can be life-threatening.